How COVID-19 is Impacting the Media: Canceled Events, Journalists Working from Home, More

 Mobile World Congress, the largest expo and conference for the mobile communications industry, was canceled in February after multiple companies pulled out of the event.

-The Los Angeles Times Festival of Books has been postponed to October; the awards ceremony has been canceled, though winners will still be announced in April.
+The Los Angeles Times Festival of Books has been postponed to October.
+The awards ceremony has been canceled, but winners will still be announced in April.
 Similarly, the London Book Fair, with more than 25,000 people expected to attend, also has been canceled.

 The annual Gridiron Club dinner was canceled.
 According to Roll Call, “Hosted by an invitation-only club of the Washington journalism establishment, the annual dinner attracts media executives, lawmakers and administration officials.
 It’s been a sought-after ticket on the D.C. social circuit for over 130 years.”